2018 CONNECTING DOTS SEMINAR SERIES DESCRIPTION:

-The cornerstone of The Frank Ridge Memorial Foundation is a unique series of learning seminars entitled CONNECTING DOTS.
+The cornerstone of The Frank Ridge Memorial Foundation, Inc. are unique film series of learning seminars entitled CONNECTING DOTS.

 It’s complicated!
 It only takes a moment to make a false or potentially fatal step.
-It takes a lifetime to manage a chronic mental health issue.
-Research demonstrates that understanding mental illness is strengthened by studying a vast array of diagnoses in building block sequence.
-Our CONNECTING DOTS film seminar series explore a variety of mental health conditions, illustrate how they overlap and are often intricately intertwined.
-Learning is enhanced through film, resource-rich take-home materials and open discussion.
-Healthy refreshments (catered by Fountain House) are served.
+It takes a lifetime to manage a chronic mental illness.
+Research demonstrates that understanding mental illness is strengthened by studying an array of diagnoses in building block sequence.
+Our CONNECTING DOTS seminar series explore a variety of mental health conditions, illustrate how they overlap and are often intricately intertwined.
+Learning is enhanced through accurate and compassionate depictions in film, resource-rich take-home materials and open discussion.
+Healthy refreshments are served.
 Seating is limited.
 Registration is required.

 The goals of each series are to:

 - Heighten understanding of a wide range of mental health disorders.

 - Facilitate early detection through recognition of warning signs, symptoms and behaviors.

 - Discuss viable, effective, current treatment options, including healthy life style choices.

 - Entertain strategies to build supports and overcome barriers to compassionate, connected care.